lolamtisch/KissAnimeList/README.md

 - Auto track episodes
 - (add/remove) Kiss Bookmarks = (plan to watch/dropped) on Mal (not on bookmark site)
 - Caches entries for faster load times
+- Mal Score is a link to Mal

+Google is used to find the Anime.
+Because it has so many domains (.com .en .de ....) it will ask you to allow that Domain.

 Prototype 1
 Has some more Features at the moment (automatically set as completed ...)